Hesam-Eskandari/tech-school/database/redis/01-basic.md

 - Read more at [redis.io](https://redis.io/commands/msetnx/)

 ### GETDEL
-- Get the value og the key and remove the key.
+- Get the value of the key and remove the key.
 - Syntax: `GETDEL key`
 - Returns `null (nil)` if key does not exist.
 - Read more at [redis.io](https://redis.io/commands/getdel/)